lukrop/pass-file/README.md

 Actions:
-  store|add|attach: add new file to password store retrieve|show|cat: retrieve file from password store and print it to stdout
+  store|add|attach: add new file to password store retrieve|show|cat: retrieve file from password store and print it to stdout edit|vi: edit a file (warning: unencrypted file will be opened with $EDITOR)
 ```

 ## Examples